s4ke/Master-Thesis/src/md/060-discussion.md

 By proving these properties,
-we have shown that for a generic and extensible parallel Haskell, we do not have to restrict ourselves to a monadic interface.
+we have shown that for a generic and extensible parallel Haskell we do not have to restrict ourselves to a monadic interface.

 We believe that
 Arrows are a better fit to parallelise pure code than a monadic solution as